from £3 a month (based on income)

 - Weekly Food Distribution: Free food parcels every week for those facing food insecurity.
 No referral required, no questions asked.

-- Eviction Defence: We organize collective action to stop unjust evictions and defend tenants' rights.
+- Eviction Defence: We organise collective action to stop unjust evictions and defend tenants' Rights.
 We've blocked multiple evictions through community mobilization.

 - Housing Disrepair Campaigns: From severe mould to unsafe living conditions, we hold landlords accountable.
 We've successfully pressured landlords to make necessary repairs, restoring dignity to tenants.

-- Community Organizing: Campaigns around eviction, cost of living, and child poverty.
+- Community Organising: Campaigns around eviction, cost of living, and child poverty.

 Why Membership?

 We rely on members, not donations.
-By becoming a fee-paying member (monthly based on income), you're directly involved in organizing actions, planning campaigns, and contributing to decisions that shape our movement.
+By becoming a fee-paying member (monthly based on income), you're directly involved in organising actions, planning campaigns, and contributing to decisions that shape our movement.

 As a member, you: